Junnygram/chess-container/Readme.md

 # Command to run the application
 CMD ["npm", "start"]
 ```

 ![Screenshot 2024-08-28 at 16 24 41](https://github.com/user-attachments/assets/eb0a2829-2423-4d7d-b734-4e5fd26abadf)

- ctrl x y and enter to close nano editor

 In the `Dockerfile`, you'll typically define the base image, copy the necessary files, install dependencies, and specify the command to run the application.
 now when we try to build
-now we build we dont have docker instaled

 ```
 docker build -t chess .
 ```

-thisdidnt build because we dont have docker installed now we build and it might fails because we dont have docker instaled .
-So before building the image, ensure that Docker is installed on your machine.
-If it's not, you can install it using the following script:
+The build failed because Docker is not installed on your machine.
+Before attempting to build the image, ensure that Docker is properly installed.
+If Docker isn't installed, you can set it up using the following script:

 ```bash
 curl -O https://raw.githubusercontent.com/Junnygram/installation_scripts/master/docker.sh